tbraeckevelt/CsPbI3_substituted_DMA/README.md

 This repository consists of three folders:

-- Create_init_struc: contains the files to generate initial structure to perform the active learning *Create_subst.py: Python file to generate DMA (randomly rotated) substituted CsPbI3 with varying concentrations, uses GammaOpt.vasp and DMA_aligned.xyz as input
+- Create_init_struc: contains the files to generate initial structure to perform the active learning *Create_subst.py: Python file to generate DMA (randomly rotated) substituted CsPbI3 with varying concentrations, uses GammaOpt.vasp and DMA_aligned.xyz as input.
 *UMLP_MACE.tar.gz: the files created with python script are a bit artificial and some relexation is necessary to generate realistic sample.
                    To not perform to many acitve learning steps to perform this relexation, the foundation model of MACE (MACE-MP-0) is used instead (see MD simulation folder, the same MDs were performed with foundation model).
 The file is tarred te reduce memeory requirements.